cybersecgeek/Constantine_Homework_UCI-IRV-CYBER-PT-03-2020-U-C/Week_14_HW/Week_14_HW.md

 10. What are the advantages of using curl over the browser?

+    ? allows you to easily see the response status lines, is repeatable, can be automated, and can be edited on the fly.

+     It is fast and it  has no GUI. !!!!
+Check !

 11. Which curl option is used to change the request method?

+    -X

 12. Which curl option is used to set request headers?

+    -H

 13. Which curl option is used to view the response header?

+    -I

 14. Which request method might an attacker use to scope out usable HTTP requests that an HTTP server will accept?

+    OPTIONS ?

 #### Sessions and Cookies